nathgilson/Google-Workspace-Addon-Boilerplate/readme.md

 These instructions will get you set up with a copy of the project code on your local machine.
 It will also get you logged in to `clasp` so you can manage script projects from the command line.

-See [deploy](#deploy) for notes on how to deploy the project and see it live in a Google Spreadsheet.
+See [deploy](#deploy) for notes on how to deploy the project and see it live in Gmail, Calendar, and Drive.

 ### Prerequisites <a name = "prerequisites"></a>